 - There is an audio guide you can download one you’ve reached the Visitor Center.
 They offer free Wi-Fi you can easily download it.
 However, you’ll need your own smartphone and headphones to take advantage of this.

 - The best times to tour Stonehenge are early and late in the day.
-If you don’t want to wait in long queues and have to vie for the best views, don’t go during peak operating periods (in summer or on weekends).
+If you don’t want to compete for the best views, don’t go during peak operating periods (in summer or on weekends).

 We highly encourage you to take the a day trip Stonehenge tour from London.
 It is a great way to learn some of the history of the area, get out of the city, and see a little bit of the English countryside, even if you’re only spending a few days in London.